guiofranca/spa-backend/README.md

 ## Purpose
 This project is made to practice my developer skills using [PHP](https://github.com/php)/[Laravel](https://github.com/laravel) for the API and [Vue](https://github.com/vuejs)/[Nuxt](https://github.com/nuxt) for the Web Pages and Single Page Application feel.

 Also to make my home's bill splitting easier.
-It was previously done by registering the expenses on a Google form, and the splitting calculated on a Spreadsheet.
+It was formerly done by registering the expenses on a Google form, and the splitting calculated on a Spreadsheet.

 This is my very first project that has Tests!
 Hooray!

 ## Related project
-The Frontend project is available on [Splitabilly](https://github.com/guiofranca/spa-frontend).
+The Frontend project is available on [Continhas](https://github.com/guiofranca/spa-frontend).

 ## Build Setup
 Copy the `.env.example` to `.env` and fill it to map your environment.
 Then: